Marchbank SEN Information Report

 The students Statement of SEN/ EHC plan identifies a level of support which reflects the child’s current needs.
 This is agreed through discussion between the school and the Commissioning Local Authority.
 The cost of a place at Marchbank School takes account of the need for high staffing ratios and the resources necessary to meet the needs of children with identified SEMH and associated difficulties.

 13. Who can I contact for further information?

 For parents the first point of contact is Mandy Southwick the school principal.

 Johanne Hull is our admin manager.

 If you would like to speak to someone regarding your child’s needs or progress please feel free to contact the class teacher:

 Thuja: Paul Harbron

-Elder: Sally Raine
+Willow: Sally Raine

 If you are considering Marchbank School for your child please make contact with Mandy Southwick who will be happy to meet with you to discuss your child’s needs, share further information about the school or arrange a visit.